 If you are running the database on a cluster and the client applications on separate machines, you do not need to include all of the VoltDB software with your client application.
-The VoltDB distribution comes with two separate libraries: voltdb-n.n.nn. jar and voltdbclient-n.n.nn. jar (where n.n.nn is the VoltDB version number).
+The VoltDB distribution comes with two separate libraries: voltdb-n.n.nn.jar and voltdbclient-n.n.nn.jar (where n.n.nn is the VoltDB version number).
 The first file is a complete library that is required for building and running a VoltDB database server.

-The second file, voltdbclient-n.n.n.jar, is a smaller library containing only those components needed to run a client application.
-If you are distributing your client applications, you only need to distribute the client classes and the VoltDB client library.
-You do not need to install all of the VoltDB software distribution on the client nodes.
+The second file, voltdbclient-n.n.nn.jar, is a smaller library containing only those components needed to run a client application.
+If you are distributing your client applications, you only need to distribute the client classes and the VoltDB distribution on the client nodes. client library.
+You do not need to install all o of the VoltD B software